 1. "Will you excuse me?
 I need to meet a friend."

 2. "I think I'm going to go get some food.
 Can I bring you something?"

 3. "It's been good talking to you."
 Especially effective with someone you do not really know.

+GOOD NEWS!
 You don't have to hand out too long.
 In fact, it's a good idea to limit your time to a maximum of 5 minutes, so you can work the room.
 Then, you can hang out longer, or leave early if you need to.